jollyoldsaintnixon/goodPlays/README.md

   CSS:
     Modify appearance of genres and categories in Game Show Work on GameIndexSorter
+      doesn't move on top of library
+    Get that magnifying glass to show up
+    Drop down search menu
   Componenets:
-    Session:
-      Renders profile page after submit
     Regular Search
       Add scroll bar to search drop down menu
-      Clicking on a dropdown item returns either all games or only that one Search bar dropdown menu disappears after submission and loss of focus Add a magnifying glass icon to search button draw with canvas?
+      Search bar dropdown menu disappears after submission and loss of focus Add a magnifying glass icon to search button draw with canvas?
       Displays errors when no match
     Advanced search form
-      Dates as years
-      Buttons to open genres and category search options developer selection and functionality
+      developer selection and functionality
-      Opens when path is '/advanced-search'
+      Add 'free' option to price
     Profile:
       Make public/private option
       Add reshuffle to recommendations
     Index:
       Display game info on hover
+      Get Paginate working
   Reducers:
     Figure out how to deal with game rack errors
   Controllers:
     Implement caching
   Other:
-    Put text file with game seed data on AWS and take off of app Add project to your laptop
+    Put text file with game seed data on AWS and take off of app